raosp123/Algorithms-2---2021/README.md

 # Algorithms-2---2021

-//TODO
+//TODO, what everyone is currently working on

-File reading:
+File reading (Sai) :

-reading in files to fill data for the other classes
+  -Call graph functions to fill the graph based on inputs:

-TST:
+      public EdgeWeightedDigraph(int V) = V is the number of Vertices createEdge(int from, int to, int weight) = from is the start vertice, to is the end vertice, weight is the cost from the start to end

+  -Store stop_times.txt and transfer.txt

+  -you can use mark's function if you want in readBusStations.java for stops.txt, or make your own

+TST (Mark):

-(Mark is doing this) splitting and storing the names of stops by character in a ternary search tree
+  -splitting and storing the names of stops by character in a ternary search tree

-ShortestPath:

-idk yet but probably dijkstra

-Graph:
-Graph class to use in shortest Paths, made from data read in from File reader

-Main(commandLine):
+ShortestPath (Pascal):

+  -Dijkstra using graph data

+SearchFortrips (Nathan):

+  -searches for trips based on specific arrival time critera as input by user

+Main(commandLine) (tbd):
   user can pass specific arguments to make the program do specific functions as stated in the design specifications